Yogesh Golwalkar

-He played as an overseas professional in UK for many years, where he picked up over 90 wickets in his first season (2005) for Atherton Cricket Club in Lancashire and kept on playing as a professional for many years for various English clubs.
+He played as an overseas professional in UK for many years, where he picked up over 90 wickets in his first season (2005) for Atherton Cricket Club with an amazing Hat-Trick in Lancashire and kept on playing as a professional for many years for various English clubs.
 As a result of his 1st year performance, Middlesex County Cricket Club UK invited Golwalkar to play as an overseas professional along with Scott Styris (NZ).
 Golwalkar did exceptionally well in his debut game against Kent picking up 6 wickets followed by few wickets against Surrey at Oval and helped Middlesex CCC relegate Surrey after 126 years.

 Mark Ramprakash in his book mentioned about Golwalkar and how Golwalkar taking wicket of Scott Newman relegated Surrey.

 At the beginning of 2013 he was called upon by Durham County Cricket Club UK to address their Academy coaches on how to coach leg-spin bowling.
 In 2013 he played for Hall Bower CC in Yorkshire and did exceptionally well with his best figure 8 for 32 runs in one innings.
 He was signed by Kings XI Punjab in the Pepsi IPL 2015 auction at Bangalore on 16 February 2015.

-Spin Bowling Consultant - In 2018, Andhra Cricket Association invited him as a specialist spin bowling consultant to work with their spinners (of various groups) and share his experience.
+Spin Bowling Consultant – In 2018, Andhra Cricket Association invited him as a specialist spin bowling consultant to work with their spinners (of various groups) and share his experience.

-Cricket Advisory Committee for Madhya Pradesh - From 2019-2022, Golwalkar also served as an honorary member of Cricket Committee (CAC: 2019-2022) for Madhya Pradesh Cricket Association which has the responsibility for appointment and evaluation/review of all coaches, coaching requirements, selection committees and support staff for various state/county teams.
+Cricket Advisory Committee for Madhya Pradesh – From 2019 to 2022, Golwalkar also served as an honorary member of Cricket Committee (CAC: 2019–2022) for Madhya Pradesh Cricket Association which has the responsibility for appointment and evaluation/review of all coaches, coaching requirements, selection committees and support staff for various state/county teams.